Stilyagi (film): Costumes

-Dance/Choreography
+Choreography

 The film's choreography includes the Western dances popular among the stilyagi including the tango, foxtrot, jitterbug and lindy hop, among others.

 Neither the choreographers for the movie, Oleg Glushkov and Leonid Tintsunik, or the dancers had ever work in film before.
 The project faced hardship when half the dancers left the project after six months of rehearsals, and new performers had to be found.
-However this behind the scenes struggle doesn’t come across on film and the choreographer were able to portray dance sequences that were accurate to the stilyagi lifestyle.

 Reception and legacy

-In Russia, the movie received mostly positive ratings and mixed reviews (many of the critics accused Stilyagi of being anachronistic with regards to the historical events), as well as two awards: Nika Award (2008) and Golden Eagle (2009).
+In Russia, the movie received mostly positive ratings and mixed reviews (many of the critics accused Hipsters of being anachronistic with regards to the historical events), as well as two awards: Nika Award (2008) and Golden Eagle (2009).

-It has spawned an interest in namesake subculture, with parts of it soon integrated in Russian youth fashion stream, as well as increased interest for musical instruments such as the saxophone and the trumpet among young Russian pop music producers.
-Starting 2011, the film was also spun off into a musical concert which has toured Europe and North America during the same year.
+It spawned an interest in namesake subculture, with parts of it soon integrated in Russian youth fashion stream, as well as increased interest for musical instruments such as the saxophone and the trumpet among young Russian pop music producers.
+Starting in 2011, the film was also spun off into a musical concert which toured Europe and North America during the same year.

-Stilyagi has an approval rating of 80% on review aggregator website Rotten Tomatoes, based on 25 reviews, and an average rating of 6.78/10.
+Hipsters has an approval rating of 80% on review aggregator website Rotten Tomatoes, based on 25 reviews, and an average rating of 6.78/10.
 The website's critical consensus states,"Breezy, colorful, and suffused with joy, Hipsters offers audiences an engaging Cold War musical told from the other side of the Iron Curtain".
 It also has a score of 67 out of 100 on Metacritic, based on 11 critics, indicating "generally favorable reviews".